Hope Diamond: Geological beginnings

 The Hope Diamond was formed deep within the Earth approximately 1.1 billion years ago.
 Like all diamonds, it was formed when carbon atoms formed strong bonds with each other.
 The Hope Diamond was originally embedded in kimberlite and was later extracted and refined to form the current gem.
 The Hope Diamond contains trace amounts of boron atoms intermixed with the carbon structure, which results in the rare blue color of the diamond.

 India

-Several accounts, based on remarks written by French gem merchant, Jean-Baptiste Tavernier, who obtained the gem in India in 1666, suggest that the gemstone originated in India, in the Kollur mine in the Guntur district of Andhra Pradesh (which, at the time, was part of the Golconda kingdom), in the seventeenth century.
+Several accounts, based on remarks written by French gem merchant Jean-Baptiste Tavernier, who obtained the gem in India in 1666, suggest that the gemstone originated in India, in the Kollur mine in the Guntur district of Andhra Pradesh (which, at the time, was part of the Golconda kingdom of the Qutb Shahi dynasty).